Alin-EJF/Product-Authentication-DApp/README.md

 # Product Tracking

 A Decentralized Application that eases the process of authenticating high-value products with the help of blockchain technology.
-It is a platform meant for different providers, which allows registering and updating products along their journey to the consumer.
+It's a platform meant for different providers, which allows registering and updating products along their journey to the consumer.
 The consumer can easily identify the authenticity of its product and be an owner himself by using the product's receipt ID.